Our Board

 Chair

-Sita McIntosh is an experienced UK theatre trustee with over 34 years’ experience in the industry incorporating many aspects of the business including sales, ticketing, marketing, content, PR, social media and EDI, working for West End productions, off West End venues, regional theatres and ticket agents.
-She ran the UK’s largest theatre website, WhatsOnStage, for over seven years between 2014 and 2021 which included co-producing the annual WhatsOnStage Awards, the largest publicly voted theatre awards in the UK.
+Sita McIntosh is an experienced UK theatre trustee with over 37 years’ experience in the industry incorporating many aspects of the business including sales, ticketing and marketing, working for West End productions, off West End venues, regional theatres and ticket agents.
+She ran the UK’s largest theatre website, WhatsOnStage, for over seven years and in that role co-produced the annual WhatsOnStage Awards, the largest publicly voted theatre awards in the UK.

-Sita also currently chairs the board at Kiln Theatre in north-west London and sits as a trustee at HOME in Manchester.
+Previously Sita has chaired the board at Tonic Theatre, Kiln Theatre and has also sat as a trustee at HOME in Manchester.

 Cllr Adam Clarke